An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Implementation of PeridynamicHPX

 \subsubsection{Linearly elastic state-based material}

 The internal force density and strain energy are computed for a state based elastic peridynamic solid material, as described in~\cite{silling2007peridynamic}.
 Algorithm~\ref{alg:statematerial} shows the adapted algorithm~\cite{Littlewood2015} parallelized and synchronized with HPX.
-First, the weighted volume $m$ is computed for each node in parallel.
-Second, the dilation $\theta$ is computed for each node in parallel.
-The internal force density and the strain energy can be computed independently from each other.
-Therefore, the execution policy \lstinline$hpx::parallel::execution::task$ is utilized to obtain futures back of these two loops.
-Third, the internal force is computed asynchronously.
-Fourth, the strain energy is computed asynchronously, when needed, \emph{e.g.}\ for output.
-A synchronization for these two futures is needed before the force and strain energy are computed in future steps.
+First, the weighted volume $m$ is computed for each node using a HPX parallel for loop.
+Second, the dilation $\theta$ is computed for each node a HPX parallel for loop.
+Note that the dilation $\theta$ depends on the weighted volume $m$ and therefore we can not use asynchronous code execution here.
+The internal force density and the strain energy can be computed independently of each other.
+Therefore, the execution policy \lstinline$hpx::parallel::execution::task$ is utilized to obtain futures \lstinline|f1| and \lstinline|f2| back of these two loops to compute the loops asynchronously, see Line~\ref{alg:statematerial:f1} and Line~\ref{alg:statematerial:f2}.
+Note that the strain energy is optional and is only computed if requested, \emph{e.g.}\ for output.
+A synchronization for these two futures is needed before the force and strain energy are computed in future steps, see Line~\ref{alg:statematerial:wait}.